- Location: West Virginia

 - T: Doubles/Triples

-To get an endorsement, you must complete the DMV form CDL-1, both front and back.
+To get an endorsement, you must complete the Application for Commercial Driver's License and/or Endorsements (Form DMV-CDL-1), both front and back.
 You must also take any knowledge tests that are required.
 Fees are $10 for each endorsement and $5 for a duplicate license.
-For example, one endorsement would cost $15.

 To add an air brake or combination endorsement after you've been issued your CDL, you must complete a road skills test.
-The fee is $25, plus the $5 duplicate license fee, totaling $30.
+The fee is $25, plus the $5 duplicate license fee.

 What are the restrictions?